Helical Inflation Correlators: Partial Mellin-Barnes and Bootstrap Equations: Inflation Correlators with Partial Mellin-Barnes Representation

 The scalar seed integral thus defined can be used to compute more general inflation correlators.
 A phenomenologically important example is the 3-point inflaton correlator $\la\varphi^3\ra$, shown in Fig.\ \ref{fig_fd_3ptScalar}.
 In this figure, the left vertex is again given by (\ref{eq_ScalarTDCoup}), while the right two-point mixing vertex is given by the interaction $\Delta\ld=\lam_2a^3\varphi'\si$.
 Then the 3-point function can be expressed as

 Here we add a subscript 3 to highlight the factor that we are including only the figure with the massive propagator carrying momentum $\mb k_3$.
 The full result should also include two permutations, which we shall always neglect for simplicity.
-Incidentally, we note that setting directly $r_1=1$ or $r_2=1$ in $\mathcal{I}_{\aa\bb}^{p_1p_2}(r_1,r_2)$ may give rise to superficially divergent expressions, which are nevertheless canceled among different SK branches.
+Incidentally, we note that setting directly $r_1=1$ or $r_2=1$ in $\mathcal{I}_{\aa\bb}^{p_1p_2}(r_1,r_2)$ may give rise to superficially divergent expressions, which are nevertheless canceled within each SK branch.
 We will come back to this point in Sec.\ \ref{sec_boot}.
 An explicit closed-form analytical expression for (\ref{eq_BispecToI}) will be given in (\ref{eq_Scalar3ptFullResult}).

 Similar expressions can be obtained for more general examples including spatial derivative couplings.
 Therefore, the computation of scalar-exchange correlators has been largely reduced to the computation of scalar seed integral, which we shall elaborate in the rest of this section.